 Originally from a musical family, this talent naturally led to a debut album in 2006 with singles such as “In Color.”

-Since then, he has released solo music such as “South Alabama Christmas,” and collaborations with names like well known country singer George Strait.
+Since then, he has released solo music such as “South Alabama Christmas” and collaborations with names well-known artists like George Strait.